jayphelps/core-decorators/README.md

 Checks that the marked method indeed overrides a function with the same signature somewhere on the prototype chain.

-Works with methods and getters/setters.
+Works with methods and getters/setters only (**not** property initializers/arrow functions).
 Will ensure name, parameter count, as well as descriptor type (accessor/data).
 Provides a suggestion if it finds a method with a similar signature, including slight misspellings.

 ```js
 import { override } from 'core-decorators';